Theemow/Makelaar-webscraper/README.md

 - `Dockerfile`: Defines the container image for the webscraper application
 - `docker-compose.yml`: Orchestrates the deployment of both webscraper and PostgreSQL containers
-- `crontab`: Defines the schedule for automatic execution in the container
+- `crontab`: Defines the schedule for automatic execution in the container (runs hourly)
 - `start.sh`: Container startup script that initializes the database and starts the cron service

 ### Scraper System